Photo credit: Jessie Dineen

 Drew turned to the side to squeeze past, shimmying into place.
 His butt started brushing up against her walker and the rolls of fat sagging down from around her stomach.
 He sucked in his stomach, side-shuffling his way between her and the edge of the door.
 A roach scurried down the wall, directly in front of his face.
 He was nearly past, nearly free.
 The roach stopped momentarily, then seemed to hurl itself into freefall, landing on his shoe.

 The nozzle of his bait gun got snagged on her nightgown.
-As he shimmied, it began to pull the thin fabric.
+As he shimmied, it pulled the thin fabric.
 Drew stopped, craning over his shoulder.
-Her nightgown was slipping off her shoulder.
+Because he was taller than her, the nightgown was not only sliding off her shoulder, it was also slipping up her legs.
 Fuck.
 A smell wafted out from her body.
 Old sweat.
 Yeast.

 He turned his upper body at the waist, counter-clockwise, giving some slack to the snagged fabric.
 He continued side-shuffling, until – there, he made it past the doorway.
 He bent at the knees, crouching to lower himself, which allowed the nightie to become unhooked from his gun.
 It billowed back into place around her body.

 “Alright, take care then, ma’am,” Drew said, stepping away from her side.
-He looked back towards the corner of the room, at that upside-down picture frame on the floor.
-He paused.
 Her heavy breathing behind him had switched over to a rasping sound.
 Was she dying?
 He listened to her breathing for a moment.

 Then he left the living room and walked back down the hallway.
 He grabbed hold of his cart.
 Drew opened the door and stepped into the hallway.
 He left the woman there, leaning up against her kitchen doorway.
 As he closed the door he glanced back to see more roaches running up and down her.